komoto48g/mwxlib/README.md

 ## Shell built-in utility:
     @p          synonym of print
     @pp         synonym of pprint
+    @puts       same as p but put it into the prompt
     @info   @?  short info
     @help   @?? full description
     @dive       clone the shell with new target